lbelzile/math80667a/docs/01-introduction.md

 **Point of terminology: internal and external validity**

 A study from which we can study causal relationships is said to have **internal validity**.
 By design, good experiments should have this desirable property because the random allocation of treatment guarantees, if randomization is well performed, that the effect of interest is causal.
-There are many other factors, not covered in the class, that can threaten internal validity.
+There are many other aspects, not covered in the class, that can threaten internal validity.

 **External validity** refers directly to generalizability of the conclusions of a study: Figure \@ref(fig:openintrograph) shows that external validity is directly related to random sampling from the population